CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 ### Building a Workflow

 The component is now ready to be used in an Orquestra workflow.
-Please refer to the [Hello Worfklow](../hello-workflow) tutorial for an example of invoking a component from within a task.
+Please refer to the [Hello Worfklow](../hello-workflow) tutorial for an example of invoking a component from within a step.

 ## Completed Tutorial Materials